tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Missing Third Angle

-You are given 2 out of 3 angles in a triangle, in degrees.
+You are given 2 out of 3 angles in a triangulo, in degrees.
 Write a function that classifies the missing angle as either "acute", "right", or "obtuse" based on its degrees.
 An acute angle is less than 90 degrees.
 A right angle is exactly 90 degrees.
 An obtuse angle is greater